 The project was put out for bid in February 2023 and the contract was awarded to Bruch and Bruch Construction of Port Angeles.

-The culvert will be replaced with a new 72-inch diameter culvert with a 75-year design life.
+The culvert was replaced with a new 72-inch diameter culvert with a 75-year design life.
 The greatly increased diameter will easily handle the necessary water and debris passage, eliminating the threat of washout, and allowing for the future relining of the pipe at a significantly reduced cost.

 Following installation of the new culvert, the roadway embankment was reconstructed, the roadway re-paved, slopes revegetated, and the road was re-opened to traffic on August 30, 2023.
 Guardrail was installed in October and project construction was complete as of October 19, 2023.

 Public Works thanks Snow Creek Road residents and other road users for their patience during the road closure, and their cooperation in completing this important project.